AgileRL/AgileRL/docs/custom_algorithms/index.rst

 .. code-block:: python

+    from agilerl.algorithms.core.optimizer_wrapper import OptimizerWrapper
+    from torch.optim import Adam

+    # NOTE: We must pass the attributes containing the mutable networks to the OptimizerWrapper
     self.optimizer = OptimizerWrapper(
         optim.Adam,
         networks=[self.actor, self.critic],
         lr=self.lr
     )

 .. note::
     All of the network groups and optimizers of an algorithm should by convention all be defined in the ``__init__`` method of the algorithm.
 When initializing